GreenParachute/hate-speech-popularity/README.md

 This repository contains the following files:

 - anonymized training dataset (16133 instances) with extracted tweet, user and content features (features obtainable from twitter API are not included)
-- script for extracting n-gram features from the tweets
+- script for extracting n-gram features and training a classifier based just on n-gram features (assumes you have tweet text available; we do not provide this)
 - script for training hate speech and tweet popularity classifiers

 To do: